Kayleerich/mimicDetector/README.md

 |   │   ├── ...
 ```
 After the pipeline has finished, there will be a directory for each of the pathogen species as well as for the host species.
+Files are named according to the parameters specified in the config.yaml file.
+The final output (`*_paired_mimics.tsv`) contains 10 columns: `pathogen_prot, pathogen_start, pathogen_end, pathogen_sequence, pathogen_qsasa, host_prot, host_start, host_end, host_sequence, host_qsasa` where pathogen_start/pathogen_end and host_start/host_end are the start and end protein coordinates for each mimicry candidate, and pathogen_qsasa/host_qsasa are the average QSASA for those sequence ranges
 ```
 ├── outdir
 │   ├── config.yaml